-Rabbits have a wide range of economical traits, including growth-related performances (e.g., gain in weight, growth rate, feed intake, and feed conversion).
+Rabbits have a wide range of economic traits, including growth-related performances (e.g., gain in weight, growth rate, feed intake, and feed conversion).
 Therefore, by executing breed diversity and breeding programs, crossbred broiler rabbit performance can be quickly achieved (Sakr et al., 2020).
 Purebred and crossbred animals need to be assessed for the profitability and for previously listed economic attributes in order to run commercial operations (Abdel-Azeem et al., 2007).

-genetic Through crossbreeding experiments, diversity is increased among some local breeds (Baladi-Red, Baladi White, and Baladi Black) and different standard exotic breeds recently introduced to Egypt (New Zealand White and Californian).
-Those genetic materials can be a precursor for subsequent improvements of many important rabbit traits (e.g. doe reproductive, milk production, post-weaning growth, carcass performance, and many other traits, Piles et al., 2004).
+Through crossbreeding experiments, genetic diversity is increased among some local breeds (Baladi-Red, White, and Black) and different standard exotic breeds introduced to Egypt (New Zealand White and Californian).
+Those genetic materials can be a precursor for subsequent improvements of many important rabbit traits (e.g. doe reproductive, milk production, postweaning growth, carcass performance, and many other traits (Piles et al., 2004).
 To develop a successful rabbit crossbreeding program for meat production, purebred rabbits exhibiting desirable meat qualities are selected as parent stock and their crosses determine the productivity of the resultant meat-rabbits (Hassanien and Baiomy 2011).